OSMNames/www.osmnames.org/docs.md

 ---
 layout: page
-title: Documentation
+title: Documentation for geocoding on-premises
+description: Learn how to install OSMNames geocoding project on-premises and how to generate your own data from the OpenStreetMap database.
 ---

 The following tutorials explain how you can use the OSMNames project.
 Feel free to submit [an issue](https://github.com/osmnames/osmnames/issues) if you think something is missing or does not run as it should.

-# Install the OSMNames Search on your computer
+## Install the OSMNames Search on your computer

 The fastest way how to run the OSMNames geocoding service on your computer is to use Docker, which provides a container with all the software components installed in Debian and already configured.